Yaroslav-Chertov/Yaroslav-Chertov/README.md

 ---

 ### About Me :
-- :telescope: I completed my Yandex Practicum as a front-end developer.
-And now I’m looking for a job in this specialty.
+While still a student, I was interested in front-end development.
+I looked for clients and made landing pages for them.

-I participate in hackathons, team projects and my own projects..
+Worked in large IT companies, including responsibility for interaction with clients in the field of web development and UX/UI design.
+Through my projects, I realized that I enjoy working with the visual side of web applications and see the creative side of it.

-- :zap: In my free time, I like to walk in nature.
-I study history and do woodcarving.
+In my free time I do wood carving.
+I love nature and travel: Scandinavia, Northern European countries, Leningrad region and Karelia.

 - :mailbox:My contacts: [![Linkedin Badge](https://img.shields.io/badge/-Yaroslav-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/yaroslav-chertov/)
 [![Telegram Badge](https://img.shields.io/badge/-Yaroslav-9cf?style=flat&logo=Telegram&logoColor=white)](https://t.me/yaroslav_chertov)